port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/multi_account.md

 2. Click on your new created role
 3. Click on `Add permissions` -> `Create inline policy`
 4. Pick the JSON policy editor
-5. Paste the following policy:
+5. Paste the following custom policy:

     <details>
     <summary> Root Account Policy </summary>